 International adventurer, Nigel Vardy has summited peaks across the world as well as regularly taking to the hills of Derbyshire, his home.
 Along with his vast amount of mountaineering experience, Nigel is an avid map collector.
-Here he tells us the value of training for an expedition, and his recommendations on how, and where to go, to get the most from your Duke of Edinburgh’s Award expedition.
+Here he tells us the value of training for an expedition, and his recommendations on how, and where to go, to get the most from your expedition.

 Expedition - ‘A journey undertaken by a group of people with a particular purpose, especially that of exploration, research or war.’
 Hopefully we can forget the War part for the DofE…!

-Though the DofE is made up of five sections, most people worry about the expedition.
-It’s the most talked about, most planned and most feared part of the award, but it doesn’t have to be.
+A lot of people worry about their expedition.
+It’s the most talked about, most feared part of DofE programmes, but it doesn’t have to be.
 Good preparation is everything, as is location and weather.
 We can’t book the weather in advance, but everything else is within our control if we prepare correctly.

 I’ve worked with the award for over 20 years and seen a huge evolution in expeditions.
 People seem more open to try new ideas and challenges and I’d like to see this evolution continue.
 Many people still walk, but groups also canoe, ride horses and cycle.
 I think these should be exploited more as there is so much that can be gained from them, but they do need prep.

 The Derbyshire Peak District has been my playground since I was born.
 Many a summers’ day I see groups on their expedition wandering down Lathkill Dale or near Matlock.
-Many campsites have dedicated DofE areas due to sheer weight of numbers, but I’d like to see people fan out a little more into places such as the Staffordshire Moorlands, where tourist numbers are lower, and the scenery is spectacular.
-We need to give guidance to the Bronze Groups, but when at Silver and Gold level, there should be a sense of adventure.
+Many campsites have dedicated areas for those doing a DofE programme due to the sheer weight of numbers,, but I’d like to see people fan out a little more into places such as the Staffordshire Moorlands, where tourist numbers are lower, and the scenery is spectacular.
+We need to give guidance to the Bronze groups, but when at Silver and Gold Award level, there should be a sense of adventure.
 The UK National Parks are always popular for expeditions, but look for the edges, away from the honeypots and let people learn.
 It’s all too easy to send groups onto the same routes, year on year.